Thrissur Municipal Corporation: Master plans

 The first master plan for Thrissur city was sanctioned by the Kerala Government in October 1972 with a plan period of 20 years in accordance with the Town Planning Act.
 It was expected that the town would accommodate a population of 1,75,000 in 1991.
 The sanctioned Development Plan (1972) for Thrissur envisaged a growth pattern integrating rural areas and the urban center of Thrissur so as to provide the rural areas with employment opportunities and social amenities.
 The Town and Country Planning Department (TCPD) and Thrissur Urban Development Authority (TUDA) are the agencies that prepare the plan.
-A new Master plan, which is in the anvil since last 10 or more years has been a long-awaited dream of Trichurians as people are struggling to get building permits under the existing outdated master plan.
+A new Master plan, which is in the anvil since last 10 or more years has been a long-awaited dream of Thrissur as people are struggling to get building permits under the existing outdated master plan.

 Income

 As of 2014-15 revenue, the annual budgetary estimate of Thrissur Corporation is Rs 346.27 crore.
 Surplus income of the corporation is Rs 6.63 crore.
 Property tax is the main source of revenue for Thrissur Corporation.